steveshogren/hugo-blog/content/page/training.md

 Here are some wild generalizations of how different languages are used in the
 industry:

-* Java or C# are typical for business-oriented big-company jobs
+* Java (and some C#) are typical for business-oriented big-company jobs
-* Ruby or NodeJS are common in Silicon Valley start-up jobs
+* Ruby (and some NodeJS) are common in Silicon Valley start-up jobs
 * Javascript is mandatory for web front-end jobs
-* C++ or C# Unity for most video game jobs
+* C++ (and some C# Unity) are used for most video game jobs
-* Assembly or C for embedded hardware jobs
+* Assembly and C for embedded hardware jobs (more difficult without an electrical engineering degree)
-* R or Python for data science or numerical analysis jobs (I wouldn't attempt these without a math degree or equivalent)
+* R or Python for data science or numerical analysis jobs (I wouldn't attempt these without an advanced math degree or equivalent)

 Take some time to research what people say about these different types of job environments, and remember these are just generalizations.
 Java is used for many Android mobile games.
 People run start-ups in every possible language.
 Some mega-companies have huge Perl desktop applications.
 As a rule, every language can and has been used for every type of application.

-But if, for example, you really want to work in web development, do you want to limit yourself to the one company that forces VB6 into the browser, or the tens of thousands that just use plain Javascript?
+You will have an easier time finding a job if you pick a language is commonly used for that domain.
+For example, you really want to work in web development, do you want to limit yourself to the one company that forces VB6 into the browser, or the tens of thousands that just use plain Javascript?

 Look around the job boards for languages used in your current location.
 If you want to get a job in Chicago, get a quick count of how many jobs for each